xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 While hackathons have improved the situation, the availablability of implementation is concerning.
 For open-source, 'sysrepo'/'libyang' are decent choices.

 NEW-OPS-REQ-READILTY-IMPLEM:
 : It is tempting to consider mandating at least one implementation.
-However, there were areas which imposed in the past rules for implementationsmanagement for I-Ds to be published as PS (e.g., {{?RFC1264}}), but these rules were relaxed for reasons described, e.g., {{?RFC4794}} and left it to the WGs to decide about the actual measures to put in place.
+However, there were areas which imposed in the past rules for implementations for I-Ds to be published as PS (e.g., {{?RFC1264}}), but these rules were relaxed for reasons described, e.g., {{?RFC4794}} and left it to the WGs to decide about the actual measures to put in place.
 To date, only IDR WG has clear guidance on two implementations.

 ## Tooling

-### Integration with "native" IT Tooling
+### Integration with "native" IT Tooling {#sec-it}

 NEW-OPS-REQ-IT-INTEGRATION:
-: There is a need to ease the integration of low-level/network-oriented solutuon with native "IT tooling" (e.g., "https://opentelemetry.io/").
+: There is a need to ease the integration of low-level/network-oriented solution with native "IT tooling" (e.g., "https://opentelemetry.io/").

-### IETF Support for Better YANG Integration
+### IETF Support for Better YANG Integration {#sec-ietf-in}

 NEW-OPS-REQ-IETF-TOOLS
 : Ease exposure of libraries and host tools (e.g., `yangkit`) to ease integration.

-### Open-source Tools
+### Open-source Tools {#sec-client}

 While there are open-source implementations for NETCONF (e.g., NETOPEER), the gRPC/gNMI suite seems to have more support for tools on the client side.
 For example, "ygot" generates structures from YANG models and these can easily be used by a client to configure a device with gNMI.
 NETCONF is not supported though (we need the XML tags).